CountBricks: Residential Cost of Storm Shelters in Texas

 • Insurance carriers rewarding policyholders who add certified safe rooms

-• Increasing resale value for homes that advertise FEMA-rated protection
+• Increasing resale value for homes with FEMA-rated protection

-• Peace of mind for families who no longer scramble for the nearest community shelter
+• Peace of mind for families avoiding community shelters

 Core Cost Components